 An exciting opportunity has arisen to join a world leading global organisation, our Global FMCG Client , the powerhouse behind Persil, Comfort, Surf and Ben & Jerry's, are currently seeking a PBPK Modeller.
-The role is flexible in location, as it will involve home working however will require some travel to our client's research site in in Sharnbrook, Bedford (MK44).
+The role is flexible in location, as it will involve home working however will require some travel to our client's research site in in Sharnbrook, Bedford (MK44) on a weekly basis.

 This is a full-time temporary role for 18 months, working a 37.5 hour week, paying £40,000 per annum pro rata.